cloudfoundry/uaa/docs/UAA-Security.md

 to decide whether to grant an access token.
 UAA client applications have the following meta data (all are optional):

-* authorized-grant-types: a list of OAuth2 grant types.
+* authorized-grant-types: a comman separated list of OAuth2 grant types, as defined in the spec: choose from `client_credentials`, `password`, `implicit`, `refresh_token`, `authorization_code`.
 Used by the Authorization Server to deny a token grant if it is not on the list
 * scope: a list of permitted scopes for this client.
-Used by the Authorization Server to deny a token requested for a scope not on the list.
-Used by Resource Servers to deny access to a resource if a token has insufficient scope.
+The values are arbitrary strings, but are a contract between a client and a Resource Server, so in cases where UAA acts as a Resource Server there are some "standard" values (`read`, `write`, `passsword`, `openid`) whose usage and meaning is described below.
+Scopes are used by the Authorization Server to deny a token requested for a scope not on the list.
+They can and should be used by Resource Servers to deny access to a resource if a token has insufficient scope.
 * authorities: a list of granted authorities for the client (standard Spring Security format, e.g. `ROLE_CLIENT,ROLE_ADMIN`).
 Can be used by Resource Servers to restrict access by clients with insufficient authority.
 * secret: the shared secret used to authenticate token grant requests and token decoding operations (not revealed to Resource Server).
 * resource-ids: white list of resource ids to be included in the decoded tokens granted to this client.
 Resource Servers should reject requests carrying tokens that do not include their own id.
   The values are not used by the Authorization Server.

 ### Bootstrap